Spencer Torkelson Player Props: Tigers vs. Phillies

-On Monday, Spencer Torkelson (.395 on-base percentage in past 10 games, 80 points above season-long percentage) and the Detroit Tigers play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+On Tuesday, Spencer Torkelson (hitting .171 in his past 10 games) and the Detroit Tigers play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
 First pitch is at 6:40 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the White Sox.
+He had a hitless performance in his previous game (0-for-4) against the Phillies.

 Spencer Torkelson Game Info & Props vs. the Phillies